 On the other end of the spectrum, Plans A and B offer more basic benefits and generally leave you with higher out-of-pocket expenses.
 And as mentioned, Plan F is still available for those who were eligible for Medicare before 2020.
 Knowing about the full range of the best Medigap plans can help you feel confident that you’re making a well-rounded decision.

-Plan G vs. Plan N: A Side-by-Side Comparison
+Medigap Plan G vs. Plan N: A Head-to-Head Look

 When you start looking at Medigap plans, you’ll quickly notice that Plan G and Plan N are two of the most popular options for new Medicare members.
 Both offer fantastic coverage, but they work a little differently.
 Think of it like choosing between a car with all the bells and whistles and one that’s just as reliable but has a few fewer features to keep the price down.
 Let’s break down the key differences so you can see which one aligns better with your needs and budget.